roam-qgis/Roam/docs/README.txt

                Binding a char column with the value "Hello World" to a QCheckBox might do strange things.

-- Date and time pickers can be created by placeing a button on the form with the same name as the DateTimeEdit control but with the *_pick* added to the name.
+- Date and time pickers can be created by placing a button on the form with the same name as the DateTimeEdit control but with the *_pick* added to the names end.

   .. figure:: DateTimePickerExample.png

+     Layout of QDateTimeEdit and QPushButton

   .. figure:: DateTimePickerExampleLayout.png